Prices verified May 12 · Always confirm at the retailer before buying.

 Is the Cuisinart CPK-17P1 still worth buying in 2026?

-Yes — for variable-temperature households.
 Wirecutter reaffirmed it as their #1 pick in March 2026, making it their longest continuous kitchen appliance recommendation.
-The 6-temperature-preset design, 3-year warranty, and memory feature (2-minute lift without resetting) have no direct competitor at the same price point.
+The 6-preset design, 3-year warranty, and 2-minute lift memory have no direct competitor at the price.

 What electric kettle should I get for a college dorm?

-The Hamilton Beach 40880 ($26.95) for pure simplicity, or the Cosori Glass GK-172-CO ($25.99) if you’re plastic-conscious.
-Both are under $27, have 1500W fast boil, and are available on Amazon Prime.
+Hamilton Beach 40880 ($26.95) for pure simplicity, or Cosori Glass GK-172-CO ($25.99) if plastic-conscious.
+Both under $27, 1500W fast boil, Prime-shipping.

 Are glass kettles safe to use every day?